sismicfr/pypdffiller/README.rst

 .. code-block:: console

-   $ pip install --upgrade pypdffiller
+   $ pip install --upgrade python-pdffiller

 The current development version is available on both `GitHub.com
 <https://github.com/sismicfr/pypdffiller>`__ and can be